hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 looks like as a result less data was actually writte to the physical swap space
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 64gb emmc
+- update october 2023: i used my pbp as daily driver again for a few days and the result is the same as the last time - everything is working very well ... after updating the firmware of the touchpad it was getting a bit more useable, but still not as good as other touchpads ... kernel was v6.1.51 this time

 # chromebook x86 mbr - lenovo thinkpad x201 - november 2022